 Thank you to the University of Melbourne Energy Institute (MEI), our Zero Carbon Australia project partners for supporting us in bringing you this event.

 Everyone is welcome to come along to the pub next door to continue the discussion after 8pm!

-For those who can’t attend you will find the video recording of this event on the BZE YouTube Channel and via a link on this page.
+For those who can’t attend you will find the video recording of this event on the BZE YouTube Channel.